Pilea Peperomioides: The Complete Chinese Money Plant Guide

 Fertilizer Monthly, spring through summer Balanced liquid, half-strength only

-Toxicity Non-toxic Safe for cats, dogs, and children
+Toxicity Non-toxic Safe for cats, dogs, and children (ASPCA)

 Light Requirements

-Bright indirect light is the sweet spot — the glow of a south- or east-facing window filtered through a sheer curtain, not direct afternoon sun beating on the leaves.
+Bright indirect light is the sweet spot: the glow of a south- or east-facing window filtered through a sheer curtain, not direct afternoon sun beating on the leaves.
 Direct sun will scorch those distinctive round leaves fast, leaving pale, papery patches that do not recover.

 Too little light tells a different story: stretched stems, smaller new leaves, and a plant that leans dramatically toward the nearest light source.
 Pilea peperomioides is notorious for this lean, so rotate the pot a quarter turn every three to four weeks to keep growth balanced and symmetrical.